shadybraden/loggifly/README.md

 ### Installation via Docker Compose

+1. Create a folder on your system and place the config.yaml there.
-1. Create a `docker-compose.yaml` file in your project with the following content.
-If you want to set some settings here uncomment the environment variables
+2. Create a `docker-compose.yaml` file in your project and adjust it to your needs.
+In the volumes section you will have to specify the path to your config file.
+If you want you can uncomment the environment section to set some settinga directly in your compose.
+(Or use an .env file)

 ```yaml
 version: "3.8"